common-workflow-language/user_guide/src/topics/inputs.md

 $ touch whale.txt
 ```

-Now invoke `cwltool` with the tool description and the input object on the command line,
+Now, invoke `cwltool` with the tool description and the input object on the command line,
 using the command `cwltool inp.cwl inp-job.yml`.
 The following boxed text describes these
 two commands and the expected output from the command line: